• Skip to main content

 weight loss surgeries options gastric bypass surgery Image Credit UCLA Medical Center

-Gastric weight loss surgery option – Gastric bypass surgery Illustrated – Image Credit UCLA Department of Surgery
+Image Credit UCLA Department of Surgery

-Adjustable Gastric Band
+Adjustable Gastric Banding

-Sleeve gastrectomy aka Gastric Sleeve
+Sleeve gastrectomy aka Gastric Sleeve Surgery

-You lose 80 percent of your stomach in this procedure.
-What remains is a pouch that resembles a sleeve about the size of a banana.
+What remains is a small pouch that resembles a sleeve about the size of a banana.

 Biliopancreatic Diversion with Duodenal Switch

-Similar to the sleeve gastrectomy, but in addition to losing 80 percent of your stomach, you also remain with a significant bypass of your small intestine.
+Similar to the sleeve gastrectomy, in addition to losing 80 percent of your stomach, you also remain with a significant bypass of your small intestine.

-What are the pros and cons of weight loss surgery?
+Pros and cons of weight loss surgery

 All of these weight loss surgeries create a smaller stomach, to force you to eat less.

-The irony is that you can learn to eat less without going through surgery if you have a system to follow.
+The irony is that you can learn to eat less without going through surgery if you have a system to follow!

 Weight loss surgery side effects